-U.S. News ranks Kravis Children’s Hospital in seven specialties in its 2013-2014 “Best Children’s Hospital” report: cancer, cardiology, diabetes and endocrinology, gastroenterology, nephrology, pulmonology and urology.
+U.S. News ranks Kravis Children’s Hospital in seven specialties in its 2014-2015 "Best Children's Hospital" report: diabetes and endocrinology, gastroenterology and GI surgery, neonatology, nephrology, neurology and neurosurgery, pulmonology, and urology.

 The mission of the Department of Pediatrics—established in 1878 as the first pediatric service within a hospital in New York City and one of the first in the nation—is to:

 - Provide exceptional, innovative, and compassionate clinical care and community service